 With the T/Mon, you'll have a number of options for accessing alarm alerts, including email and pager alerts.
 With the single-window browser view, you'll be able to view the status of your entire network anywhere you are.

 You can even define your own criteria for grouping alarms.
 This allows your NOC personnel to view alarms by severity, geographic location, and more.

 T/Mon also helps you to make sure your network recovers quickly after an issue.
 It provides for escalating alerts, informing increasingly high-level staff if technicians don't clear or acknowledge alarms in a timely manner.

 T/Mon filters out your nuisance alarms to silence unimportant recurring alarms as well.
 This keeps you and/or your NOC personnel from being conditioned to ignore alarms, which can be a recipe for disaster.

 Being able to prevent problems, by collecting incoming alarm data and trending it over time, is just as important as spotting and responding to problems as they occur.
 Using T/Mon's web browser interface, you'll be able to do just that.
 T/Mon keeps logs of all of your incoming alarms, enabling you or your NOC team to quickly run reports and generate graphical representations of trends to identify trouble spots in your network.

-The bottom line is that a NOC can bring you many advantages as well as disadvantages, and having this center in your company depends solely on your unique scenario.
+The bottom line is that a NOC can bring you many advantages as well as drawbacks, and having this management center in your company depends solely on your unique scenario.

-However, to efficiently manage your network operations, you need advanced alarm monitoring capabilities.
-To get the functionality you need to provide the visibility you absolutely must have, deploying a T/Mon is the answer.
+However, for efficient monitoring and management of network performance, you need advanced alarm monitoring capabilities.
+To get the functionality you need to provide the visibility you absolutely must have, deploying the T/Mon monitoring software is the answer.

-You deserve to enjoy peace of mind and know that your alarming is taken care of, so don't wait until an easily preventable problem festers into a major outage.
-Give us a call and start increasing your network reliability today.
+You deserve to know that your network fault management system is taken care of.
+So, don't wait until an easily preventable problem festers into a major outage.
+Take a proactive approach and give us a call, you can make informed decisions to start increasing your network reliability today.